-The impact of our ceaseless consumerism can be seen everywhere.
+The impact of our ceaseless consumerism is everywhere.
 As Black Friday dominates news headlines, the polar ice caps melt.
 As supermarket waste reaches new heights, developing countries suffer food shortages.
 While Volkswagen is exposed regarding fraudulent readings of CO2 emissions, smog continues to suffocate cities.

-And, despite a few sops from politicians, very little is being done to roll back the damage we’ve inflicted on the planet.
+And, despite a few sops from politicians, very little is there to roll back the damage we’ are inflicting on the planet.

 Making the effort